arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 $
 ```

 The above codeblock tells you that when Dracula types `logname` and presses enter, the output is 'vlad', his username.
 Try entering `logname` in your own console.
-There will be other code in front of each `$` telling your computer who and where you are, but that will be different for everyone, it is customary to omit it from example code.
+There will be other code in front of each `$` describing who and where you are.
+Since the stuff before the `$` will be different for everyone, it is customary to omit it from example code.
 We will also omit the `$` after the output.

 ### Initializing the repository